Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Orange

-Just like red, orange is also used to draw attention to call-to-action buttons.
-Amazon is a prime example of this!
+Just like red, orange is also used to draw attention to important information.

-Orange is also a comforting color – think about autumn leaves, sunsets, goldfish, and peaches!
-And because there are so many different shades of orange to choose from, you are spoilt for choice if you are considering using orange in your color palette!
+Orange is also a comforting and positive color – think about autumn leaves, sunsets, goldfish, and peaches!
+And because there are so many different shades of orange to choose from, you are spoilt for choice if you want to use orange in your color palette!

 Yellow

-Yellow is another happy warm color that is optimistic, hopeful, and cheerful!
-It is associated with sunshine and happiness and is also used to grab attention.
-Think about all the happy things that different shades of yellow are associated with – sunflowers, the sun, lemons, rubber ducks, and baby chicks!
+Yellow is another warm, positive, and bright happy color that is optimistic, hopeful, uplifting, and cheerful!
+It is associated with sunshine and happiness.
+Think about all the happy things that different shades of yellow are associated with – sunflowers, sunshine, lemons, rubber ducks, and baby chicks!

 Green